 How does H.265 compression work?

-H.265 compression is based on the same principles as H.264 i.e. rather than encoding every pixel from every frame, bandwidth usage is minimized by identifying static areas (that do not alter from frame to frame) so that detailed encoding can be applied to areas that are actually changing.
+H.265 compression is based on the same principles as H.264, i.e. rather than encoding every pixel from every frame, bandwidth usage is minimised by identifying static areas (that do not alter from frame to frame) so that detailed encoding can be applied to areas that are actually changing.

-The difference is that with H.265 this process is more aggressive.
-As well as expanding the areas examined for changes or pattern comparison from 16 x 16 pixel to sizes up to 64 x 64, capabilities such as motion compensation, spatial prediction, and sample adaptive offset (SAO) image filtering have all been enhanced as part of the compression algorithm.
+The difference is that with H.265, this process is more aggressive.
+In addition to expanding the areas examined for changes or pattern comparison from 16 x 16 pixels to sizes up to 64 x 64, capabilities such as motion compensation, spatial prediction, and sample adaptive offset (SAO) image filtering have all been enhanced as part of the compression algorithm.

 Why has H.265 been introduced now?

-The arrival and adoption of 4K technology has been a key driver in the development of H.265.
-In simple terms, 4K cameras could result in files four times bigger than normal 1080p (Full HD), which has huge implications for how that data is handled.
+The arrival and adoption of 4K technology have been key drivers in the development of H.265.
+In simple terms, 4K cameras could result in files four times bigger than normal 1080p (Full HD), which has huge implications for handling that data.

 Until now, compressing 4K camera footage to reduce bit rate for faster streaming and reduced storage requirements has often resulted in poorer picture quality than less heavily compressed HD footage.
 With H.265, that problem can, in theory, be eliminated.
-However, the caveat ‘in theory’ is important here as there are drawbacks associated with adopting H.265.
+However, the caveat ‘in theory’ is essential here as drawbacks are associated with adopting H.265.

 The problems with H.265

-While H.265 is technically available, mass adoption is still a distance away because the superior compression capabilities are accompanied by other important considerations and factors.
+While H.265 is technically available, mass adoption is still far away because other important considerations and factors accompany the superior compression capabilities.

-Processing power: To compress images more aggressively, increased processing is required, and that in turn uses more power.
+Processing power: To compress images more aggressively, increased processing is required, which uses more power.
 Some authorities on the topic estimate that the added encoding complexity of H.265 requires up to 10 times more computing power than H.264.

 Multi-screen limitation: In real-world conditions, the increased processing power needed for H.265 reduces the capacity for simultaneous live view and playback.
 While this may be acceptable for single-scene applications (e.g. where monitoring is focused on a single entrance or exit), for large-scale surveillance solutions where control room operators are used to viewing up to 16 cameras simultaneously as standard, they may now discover they can only view four.

-Camera control: Live PTZ camera control will be hampered by the latency and decompression lag.
+Camera control: The latency and decompression lag will hamper live PTZ camera control.
 This could limit usage in environments such as casino floors, where rapid movement to monitor fast-paced incidents is vital.

-Hardware upgrade: Processing and rendering images compressed using H.265, certainly for surveillance solutions of any scale such as large camera volumes, is not simply a case of adopting new software.
+Hardware upgrade: Processing and rendering images compressed using H.265, indeed, for surveillance solutions of any scale, such as large camera volumes, is not simply a case of adopting new software.
 It will necessitate significant hardware upgrades in terms of both camera technology and back-end setup, e.g. recording and display.
-In other words, 4K cameras and H.265 exist, but at present the technology involved in end-to-end surveillance solutions is simply not powerful enough to capitalise on the benefits that H.265 would offer without significant investment.
+In other words, 4K cameras and H.265 exist.
+Still, the technology involved in end-to-end surveillance solutions is not powerful enough to capitalise on the benefits that H.265 would offer without investment.

 Does Synectics offer a way to start benefiting from H.265?

-We have introduced enhanced dual-streaming capabilities using our IP cameras and Synergy software.
-This will effectively enable a best-of-both-worlds approach where H.264 can be used for live streaming while H.265 can be used for high-quality recording with reduced storage.
+We have introduced enhanced dual-streaming capabilities using our IP cameras, COEX camera stations, and Synergy software.
+This will effectively enable a best-of-both-worlds approach: H.264 can be used for live streaming, while H.265 can be used for high-quality recording with reduced storage.

 Will H.264 be phased out quickly?

 No, operators will have time to transition to H.265.
-Given that many earlier methods such as MPEG4, H.263, H.261, Wavelet, MJPEG etc. (predecessors to H.264) are still operational and widely used, we anticipate that it will be many years before the switch is necessary.
-For the foreseeable future, new technology introduced to the market will enable the optional use of H.265 but still support other encoding standards or techniques.
+Given that many earlier methods such as MPEG4, H.263, H.261, Wavelet, MJPEG, etc. (predecessors to H.264) are still operational and widely used, we anticipate that it will be many years before the switch is necessary.
+In the foreseeable future, new technology introduced to the market will enable the optional use of H.265 but will still support other encoding standards or techniques.

 In conclusion

-H.265 has been created to reduce video bandwidth and storage requirements, which is ideal for organisations and industries that traditionally use single-camera display setups and have time to process footage.
-When it comes to high-channel, large-scale surveillance applications, latency and decompression challenges will need to be addressed to enable H.265 to become viable.
+H.265 has been created to reduce video bandwidth and storage requirements, ideal for organisations and industries that traditionally use single-camera display setups and have time to process footage.
+Regarding high-channel, large-scale surveillance applications, latency and decompression challenges must be addressed to enable H.265 to become viable.
 With the forthcoming introduction of camera and display hardware capable of increased processing power, the viability of H.265 increases.